try being vegan

 Every vegan should read reliable information on nutrition.
 The best book to read on the topic is Vegan for Life, by Jack Norris RD and Ginny Messina RD, MPH.
 Ginny has also written the vegan nutrition primer for Vegan.com—an indispensable resource for new vegans.

 If you don’t tend to include enough fruits and vegetables in your diet, here’s a life-changing grocery shopping habit to cultivate: before you approach the cash register, look into your cart and check to ensure that it contains a substantial amount of produce.
-If you’ve fallen short steer your cart back to the produce section and buy some more!
+If you’ve fallen short, then steer your cart back to the produce section and buy some more!
 After all, it’s impossible to eat enough fruits and vegetables if you don’t buy them in the first place.

 Vitamin Supplements

-Some vegans operate under the wrongheaded assumption that, merely by being vegan, they’re exempt from having to think about nutrition.
+Some people operate under the wrongheaded assumption that, merely by being vegan, they’re exempt from having to think about nutrition.
 While there’s a grain of truth here, in that vegetables are generally packed with nutrients, it’s still quite possible to develop a deficiency on a vegan diet.

 Books and Movies